kvalle/schmansible/bloggpost/choosing-a-framework.md

 ![Diagram of masterless push model](choosing/models/masterless-push.jpg)

 If you don't need high scalability, you might be able to get rid of the master node altogether.
 This simplifies the model, and allows you to apply changes to your servers directly from your local machine.
-This might be best suited for smaller teams, as there is no longer a master to mediate changes, and two people provisioning at the same time might cause trouble.
+This might be best suited for smaller teams, as there is no longer a master to mediate changes.
+Also, masterless push means that two people provisioning at the same time might cause trouble.

-Note that even with the masterless push model, you might vant to keep a dedicated server to provide a stable environment for initiating the provisioning of your production servers.
+Note that even with the masterless push model, you might want to keep a dedicated server to provide a stable environment for initiating the provisioning of your production servers.

 Ansible is an example of a framework supporting masterless push out of the box.